ccloc

 Type: double

-Minimum ratio of the number of all matched stations vs. the number of stations in template event.
-A station is matched if it has at least one matched channel.
+Minimum ratio of the number of all matched stations vs. the number of stations in the template.
+A station is matched if the ratio of matched channels exceeds the ratio defined with parameter minimumChannelsPerStationRatio.
 Needs to be reached to declare a new origin.
 Parameter range: 0 - 1.

 detector.fitWindow